-This season’s engagements include Fiorella in Offenbach’s Les Brigands at Les Estivales de Brou in Bourg-en-Bresse (France) and in Geneva, Mozart’s Requiem with Orchestre Helios in Paris, The Fairy Queen at Shanghai Baroque Festival, a Telemann programme with the Guangzhou Symphony Orchestra (China) under D. Stern, Handel’s Apollo e Dafne in Moscow, and a residency at the Aix-en-Provence Festival.
+Recent engagements include Fiorella in Offenbach’s Les Brigands at Les Estivales de Brou in Bourg-en-Bresse (France) and in Geneva, Mozart’s Requiem with Orchestre Helios in Paris, The Fairy Queen at Shanghai Baroque Festival, a Telemann programme with the Guangzhou Symphony Orchestra (China) under D. Stern, Handel’s Apollo e Dafne in Moscow, and a residency at the Aix-en-Provence Festival.
 Engagements in 2018/2019 include concerts at the Attersee Musik Festival, a concert/recording of Augustin Pfleger’s music for Trondheim Barokk, a recital with Concert d’automne, Berenice, che fai? for Opera Fuoco, Charpentier’s Mess de Minuit for Les Arts Florissants in Gdansk, Metz and at the Paris Philharmonie, The Golden Bride for Opera Fuoco, Mozart Requiem for Insula Orchestra and Pergolesi/Handel concerts for Orchestre Regional de Normandie.